swcarpentry-ja/carpentries-coc/topic_folders/communications/zoom_rooms.md

 Zoom room calendar views are public - anyone can view whether a room is available.
 Only Carpentries staff members can actually book a room.
 If a room is available, please contact a staff member or team@carpentries.org if you would like to make a room reservation.

-Room availability can be viewed here.
+Room availability can be viewed below.

 Beyond this, checking to see if a room is available is just like you might for a conference room in real life.
 Your office may have a calendar booking system but peeking in is the only way to know if a room is actually occupied.
 You may use a room if no one is in it, but may get bumped if someone has a reservation.